 We are aware of certain United States and international pending patent applications owned by third parties with claims potentially encompassing our product candidates.
 While we do not expect the claims contained in such pending patent applications will issue in their present form, there can be no assurance that such patent applications will not issue as patents with claims encompassing one or more of our product candidates.
 If such patent applications result in valid and enforceable issued patents, containing claims in their current form or otherwise encompassing our products we or our licensees may be required to obtain a license to such patents, should one be available, or alternatively, alter our products so as to avoid infringing such third-party patents.
-If we or our licensees are unable to obtain a license on commercially reasonable terms, if at all, we or our licensees could be restricted or prevented from commercializing products utilizing the Aversion[®] Technology.
-Additionally, any alterations to our products or our Aversion[®] Technology could be time consuming and costly and may not result in technologies or products that are non-infringing or commercially viable.
+If we or our licensees are unable to obtain a license on commercially reasonable terms, or at all, we or our licensees could be restricted or prevented from commercializing our products.
+Additionally, any alterations to our products or our technologies could be time consuming and costly and may not result in technologies or products that are non-infringing or commercially viable.

-We cannot assure you that our products and/or actions in developing products utilizing Aversion[®] Technology will not infringe third-party patents.
-Our failure to avoid infringing third-party patents and intellectual property rights in the development and commercialization of products utilizing the Aversion[®] Technology would have a material adverse affect on our operations and financial condition.
+We cannot assure you that our products and/or actions in developing our products will not infringe third-party patents.
+Our failure to avoid infringing third-party patents and intellectual property rights in the development and commercialization of our products would have a material adverse affect on our operations and financial condition.